cfuehrmann/carsten-fuehrmanns-blog/pages/parametric-oscillator.md

 Lemma: _The product of the eigenvalues of the monodromy matrix $M$ of a parametric oscillator is one._

-Proof: _Liouvilles formula_ (see reference section) entails for every fundamental matrix $\Psi$ of a Floquet equation that
+Proof: _Liouvilles formula_ (see references section) entails for every fundamental matrix $\Psi$ of a Floquet equation that

 $$
 \frac{d}{dt}\det\,\Psi(t) = \mathrm{tr}\,A(t) \cdot\det\,\Psi(t)